 Houko Kuwashima (Yuki): Chapter 4 already?
 We’re still in the middle of an endless journey.
 A variety of human drama develops in Chapter 4, finally including an expansion on the enemy side of the story.
 One person after another is in the spotlight, and it was very attractive even at the script-reading stage.
 And it’s fun and exciting to listen to the performances in this luxury ship (the recording studio).
 Every time I see the completed chapters, Yamato goes far beyond my imagination.
 I’m convinced it will happen this time as well!

 Kenichi Suzumura (Shima): We’ve finally come to Chapter 4, and it’s exciting!
 Of course, the development has been dramatic so far, but the voltage goes higher.
 Various secrets are beginning to be revealed, and I’d like to write the details here, but…please see it in a theater and be surprised!

-Hiroshi Kamiya (Kiman): Yamato has had to deal with various difficulties, even more than in the previous work, and still has much to contend with.
-Kiman, the only Garmillan on the crew, is in action with strange and cool conviction.
+Hiroshi Kamiya (Keyman): Yamato has had to deal with various difficulties, even more than in the previous work, and still has much to contend with.
+Keyman, the only Garmillan on the crew, is in action with strange and cool conviction.
 I hope you’ll watch this crew, which is prepared to get Yamato through every pinch!